The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: The Resoeccentric Degeneracy

 For pairs of \emph{circular}-orbiting planets in a 2:1 configuration with $e_1=e_2=0$, the sky-plane coordinates depend on the mean anomaly and $\omega$ only through the mean longitude $\lambda = M + \omega$.
 A shift in $\omega$ can therefore be absorbed into a compensating shift in $M$, and differences in $\omega$ (or in $M$) do not create different Thiele-Innes constants for circular orbits.
 Such phase shifts merely change the timing of the sinusoidal motion and do not alter its projected orientation.

-Consequently, for circular-orbiting planets the degeneracy is broken \emph{only} by differences in inclination or longitude of ascending node.
-Mutual inclination produces distinct Thiele-Innes constants and therefore destroys the resoeccentric degeneracy.
+Consequently, for circular-orbiting planets the degeneracy is broken \emph{only} by relative differences between the two planets' inclinations or longitudes of ascending node.
+Mutual inclination or nodal offsets produce distinct Thiele-Innes constants, therefore resolving the resoeccentric degeneracy.
 In contrast, perfectly coplanar circular planets with the same $(i,\Omega)$ remain degenerate with a single eccentric orbit at first order, regardless of differences in $\omega$ or in orbital phase.

+The precise mutual inclination at which this degeneracy breaking will occur will depend on a number of factors -- including the masses and periods of the planets in the system, how far from a perfect 2:1 configuration are the two planets, the mass of the star, the distance to the star, and the location of the star in the sky (which affects the cadence and number of \textit{Gaia} observations) as well as modeling and sampling choices.
+As such, we leave a detailed analysis of this to future work.